V-MalM/Report-Using-Pandas/README.md

       * Most Popular Items
       * Most profitable Items

-   * Used multiple ways of createing pandas DataFrames where ever applicable by using lists , dictonaries and also by concatinating pandas series
+   * Used multiple ways of creating pandas DataFrames where ever applicable by using lists , dictionaries and also by concatenating pandas series
-   * Used functions (Examples: Mean(),Sum(),Count(),nunique()) to perform calculations
+   * Used functions (Examples: Mean(), Sum(), Count(), nunique()) to perform calculations
-   * Applied Group by in determining th following
+   * Applied Group by in determining the following.
       * Purchase Analysis (Gender)
       * Purchasing Analysis (Age)
       * Top Spenders